+Name of Viciting Speaker

 Name of Visiting Speaker

 Organisation the visiting speaker works for/represents

 Subject/title of the talk/lecture/workshop

 Will they be using online platforms (e.g. Mentimeter)?
 Please discuss with a member of SLT before agreeing with the speaker.

 Member of staff responsible for visit

 Date of Visit: Timings of Visit

 Year Group/Class

 Please confirm that the Visiting Speaker will be accompanied at all times by a member of staff will not be placed in a situation where he/she is a one to one situation with a pupil

+Nam e(Please print)

+Signe rd

+Date